Last Updated on January 31, 2021 by

 Depending on the laws in your state, you can call the towing company if the problem persists.
 If your neighbor parks in front of your house for more than 24 hours, the car can be towed.
 Here are some conditions Under Washington state law where a car can be towed for free:

-a) When the car is parked in residential property illegally
+• When the car is parked on the residential property illegally

-c) When a car has been parked for 24 hours, even at a driveway without a sign
+• When a car has been parked for 24 hours, even in a driveway without a sign

 If the car parked in front of your house fits any of this description, you can call the tow company and have it removed.
 Check with your state laws for other conditions that may favor you.